You Are Here:

 RED Objectives

 You should present a clear case explaining how your project meets one or more of the RED Grant objectives listed below.
-Each RED objective is unique and should be addressed separately.
-Do not copy and paste the same argument into each, and only answer those with direct relevance to your project.
+Each RED objective is unique and should be addressed separately using qualitative information and quantitative data to complete the metrics table in the application.
+Do not copy and paste the same argument into each and only answer those with direct relevance to your project.
+REDs Outcomes and Measures.

 • How many direct jobs will be created by your project, during its implementation and afterwards?